-“Dealers” in securities may be individuals or business entities.
-Dealers purchase, hold securities, and sell securities to their customers in the ordinary course of their trade or business; sometimes they maintain an inventory.
-Dealers are distinguished from investors and traders because they have customers, derive their income from marketing securities for sale, and may charge their clients fees for services rendered.
+"Dealers" in securities may be individuals or business entities.
+Dealers purchase, hold, and sell securities to their customers in the ordinary course of their trade or business.
+Sometimes they maintain an inventory.
+Dealers are distinguished from investors and traders because they have customers and derive their income from marketing securities for sale to customers.
 Because they are in the trade or business of buying and selling, the gains and losses of dealers are classified per section 1236 as ordinary gains and losses.
 Section 1236 also requires that dealers must keep and maintain records that clearly identify securities held for personal gain versus those held for use in their business activity.
-Dealers who are individuals must report their expenses on Form 1040, Schedule C (PDF).
-They report the income in excess of their trading activities on Schedule C as well; however, they report gains and losses associated with dispositions by using the mark-to-market rules discussed below.
+Dealers must report gains and losses associated with dispositions of securities by using the mark-to-market rules discussed further below.

 Special rules apply if you are a trader in securities, in the business of buying and selling securities for your own account.
-This is considered a business, even though you do not maintain an inventory and do not have clients.
+This is considered a business, even though you do not maintain an inventory and do not have customers.
 To be engaged in business as a trader in securities, you must meet all of the following conditions:

 - Your activity must be substantial; and